 When you are setting up your changing area for the first time, you will want to designate a spot for each item.

 Make sure to put everything back in the same place after every diaper change so you always know where to find things.
 You want to be able to know where everything is without looking.

 My husband and I laughed about “nursery orientation” the first time I showed him where everything belongs.
 Imagine being sleep-deprived, changing your newborn in the middle of the night, and running out of wipes with no memory of where you stashed the extra packs.

 And the last thing you need when you have a screaming baby with a rash is to realize mid-change that you have no idea where the diaper cream is.

 You will need the diapers and wipes to be immediately nearby.
 If you have cloth diapers, those will take up more space than disposable diapers.

 Cloth wipes can be stored in the open if they are dry.
 If they are pre-soaked, a wipe container should be placed within reach.

 Diaper cream, a diaper cream applicator if you use one, and lotion also need to be within close reach.

 Any spare clothing and swaddles should be stored in your changing table.
-Lastly, I like to keep changing pad covers, cloth diaper covers and liners, diaper pail liners, and burp cloths together.
+Lastly, I like to keep changing pad covers, cloth diaper covers and liners, cloth diaper pail liners, and burp cloths together.